Black Studies: Welcome

 This research guide focuses on key resources for the Black Studies, with an emphasis on African American experience in the United States.
-Please see the tab for African and Caribbean history or use the African Studies guide if you are researching Africa or the African diaspora outside of the US.
+Please see the tab for African and the Diaspora if you are researching Africa or the African diaspora outside of the US.
 You may also find useful information in the United States History guide.

 Because Black Studies is a field that overlaps with many other disciplines, there is no one database that covers all of its literature.
 The best way to pursue your research a topic is to consider which field concerns itself with your research question.
 Does it relate to educational settings, history, political science, sociology, or another area?
 Consider which fields would have researchers writing about your topic and then explore the databases and other research tools that relate to those fields.